holic/ethfs/packages/contracts/README.md

-# On-chain, content addressable file store
+# On-chain, content-addressable file store

 Dom's on-chain 3D rose NFT inspired tons of fun conversations and projects.
 It surfaced many examples and use cases for highly reusable on-chain assets (JS libs, fonts, gifs).
 The smart contracts in this project are an effort to consolidate these into a single on-chain repository.